The best weekend trips from San Francisco! These are my favorite weekend getaways from the city as someone who grew up in the Bay Area.

 One of the best parts of living in San Francisco is how centrally located it is in California.

-But part of what makes the Bay Area such a special place is how many stunning areas there are within a few hour’s drive.
+Don’t get me wrong, there’s a lot to see within San Francisco, but part of what makes the Bay Area such a special place is how many stunning areas there are within a few hour’s drive.

-Whether you’re looking to explore a new city, go for a hike in the redwoods, or you simply want to spend a couple days taking in the best coastal views in the state, there’s a weekend destination for you on this list.
+Whether you’re looking to explore a new city, go for a hike in the redwoods, or simply want to spend a couple of days taking in the best coastal views in the state, there’s a weekend destination for you on this list.

-Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.
+Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel tips and advice.

-Distance from San Francisco: 1 hour, 59 miles
+Distance from SF: 1 hour, 59 miles

-Some people like to say that Napa is overrated, but there’s no doubt that it’s worth visiting at least once to make up your own mind.
+There are over 400 wineries in Napa Wine Country, a region that is most famous for its world-class Cabernet Sauvignon and Chardonnay.
+Some people like to say that the wine tasting in Napa is overrated or a little too posh at times, but there’s no doubt that it’s worth visiting at least once to make up your own mind.

-Things to do in the Napa Valley
+Things to do in Napa

-- Napa Valley Wine Train
+- Ride the Napa Wine Train

-- Lunch at Oxbow Public Market
+- Have lunch at Oxbow Public Market

 - Explore Downtown Napa